-In the late 1930s, after being badmouthed by studio brass and being branded “box-office poison” by the press, Hepburn refused to be ignored.
+In the late 1930s, after being badmouthed by studio brass and being branded “box office poison” by the press, Hepburn refused to be ignored.
 She returned to the stage, starring on Broadway in Philip Barry‘s The Philadelphia Story (1939).
-Barry wrote the play specifically for Hepburn, who not only played the lead role, but also financed it, giving up her salary in return for a percentage of the play’s profits.
+Barry wrote the play specifically for Hepburn, who not only starred, but also financed it, giving up her salary in return for a percentage of the play’s profits.
 It was a great success.
 Hoping to create a perfect film vehicle for herself which would erase the nasty label, Hepburn accepted the film rights to the play as a gift from Howard Hughes.
 She then convinced MGM studio chief Louis B. Mayer to buy them from her for only $250,000 in return for Hepburn having her choice of producer, director, screenwriter and casting.
-She chose her gay best friend George Cukor to direct.
-He knew how to use her and he brought out her best qualities.
+She chose her gay BFF George Cukor to direct.
+He knew how to use her and brought out her best qualities.
 More than any other female star of that era, Hepburn controlled her own career.

 In the 1950s, risking guilt by association, Hepburn bravely stood by her good friends Humphrey Bogart and Lauren Bacall during the trials of the Hollywood 10: screenwriters, actors and directors called before Senator Joseph McCarthy‘s House Un-American Activities Committee (HUAC) in protest of the unconstitutional Senate investigations into Communists in Hollywood.
 Together, Hepburn and Bogart made The African Queen (1951), which is not a bio-flick about RuPaul.